Our user community has been busy enhancing the capabilities of Xojo for iOS with Declares!

 We have been quite pleased with the feedback we’ve received about Xojo iOS, but we are commonly asked when Xojo will support a specific iOS feature that it does not yet have.
 We will be adding new iOS features with each release, but you may not have to wait for us to add a feature.
 With a bit of knowledge about CocoaTouch and the use of the Declare command in Xojo, there are many things you can take advantage of today.

-In particular, I’d like to call out a couple projects:
+In particular, I’d like to call out these projects:

 iOSKit by Jason King